 The concept of adding reactant or product is straightforward.
 You will know when you are adding reactant or adding product because of formula written on the label.
 Keep in mind that labels describe the complete compound formula, so that consideration of dissociation of ionic compounds, spectators ions, etc. is required to see that a particular reagent is a source of reactant or product.
-For example, adding solid NaHSO4 to the following equilibrium, delivers the HSO4- ion to the mixture (due to the dissolution and dissociation of the salt), causing stress IV.
-You would expect to observe a change, a chemical reaction shift, to remedy this problem.
+For example, adding solid NaHSO4 to the following equilibrium, delivers the HSO4- ion to the mixture (due to the dissolution and dissociation of the salt), causing stress IV (shift to products).